dragondoodler222/2881r-final-project/README.md

 # 2881r-final-project
-An experiment on adversarial and emergent obfuscation of interpretability.
+An experiment on adversarial and incentivized obfuscation of interpretability.
 Note the different experiments are on different branches.

 # Adversarial Obfuscated-Reasoning Training (BoolQ + Llama 3.2 1B or Llama 3.1 8B)